data-pup/lisp-webterpreter/Documentation/DevelopmentNotes.md

 Tomorrow, handle some more of the validation stuff, and write an override of the ToString() method that will return a nested array string representation.

+### June 11 Notes

+This morning I am going to work on adding operators to the interpreter.
+First, we will work on a '+' operator.
+IF we have time, we will work on other operators such as '\*', or one of the features listed above in the June 09 Notes.